Solanum atropurpureum: Ecology

+Cultivation

 The plant can be grown ornamentally, requiring full sun and modest water.
 The plant is known to grow in a wide variety of soils and can resist temperatures as low as -10 C for a few days.
 Seeds can be harvested from the fruits, and stem cuttings can be used to grow the plant in about 10 to 20 days.